NPSCyberClub/hub/CTF-101/Intro.md

 ## Notes / Your Second Brain

 Do consider spending a reasonable amount of time designing your "second brain."
 There are many approaches, and again...it can be tempting to get caught up in the process rather than settling on a solution that is good enough.
 This is a means to an end.
-After spending some time working on a challenge without solving it, consider stepping away from your computer to get some fresh air and free your brain.
-You'll be shocked at how many times clearing your mind will help things click back into place.